-NAM Е

-Hearing into possible misconduct

-If yes of

-1. DO you admit to miscor Yes/No/In Part

-2. The time you estimate you will require to present your case at the hearing (including any time required for the cross-examination of HPA witnesses)

-•••••

-3. HPA which you have see s, please identify the witness and indicate YES/NO/IN

-Name e of Witness Admissions

-4. hearing identifying the p ne substance of the case which you intend to argue at the orinciple areas of fact which you dispute

-5. esses you intend to call, including whether you wish to give

-e of Witness Substance of Evidence
+NAN 1E ing into possible misconduct If yes l Representation: NO/YES by whom Telept one No: 1.
+DO you admit to miscond Yes/No/In Part 2. examination of HPA witness will require to present your case at the hearing (including any time required for the cross- ses) 3.
+Do you admit the evidence of any witness contained in a statement made to the HPA which you have seen? please identify the witness and indicate YES/NO/IN PART te b below) Nam e of Witness Admissions 4. areas of fact which you dis ubstance of the case which you intend to argue at the hearing identifying the principle pute 5.
+Please identify the witness es you intend to call, including whether you wish to give evidence yourself.
+Nam e of Witness Substance of Evidence